3 min read

 We were taught to self-sooth (and self-parent if you were a latchkey kid) and stay out of the way while having a front-row seat to every cultural collapse from AIDS to Enron.

-And now, we’re holding our own families together, burying parents, fighting our burnout, and trying not to examine our own mortality too closely.
+And now, here we are, burying friends, fighting burnout, and trying not to examine our own mortality too closely.

 That’s what this week feels like.